marklogic-community/grove-react-template/docs/BEST_PRACTICES.markdown

 **NOTE: This document is currently out-of-date!
 Updates coming soon.**

-# ML-UI-React / Resources (Muir) Best Practices Guide
+# MarkLogic Grove Best Practices Guide

 This is a living, breathing document describing our current understanding of best practices when building a single-page Web application backed by MarkLogic.
 Building software is half-craft, half-engineering and specific requirements vary, so your mileage may vary.